benjs/nfnets_pytorch/README.md

 # NFNet Pytorch Implementation

-All credits go to the authors of the [original paper](https://arxiv.org/abs/2102.06171).
+All credits go to the authors of the [original paper](https://arxiv.org/abs/2102.06171): High-Performance Large-Scale Image Recognition Without Normalization.
 This repo is inspired by their JAX implementation in the [official repository](https://github.com/deepmind/deepmind-research/blob/master/nfnets/nf_resnet.py).
 Visit their repo for citing.

 ## Development status
 - [x] NFNet Models